kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ### Using PRC on a Linux Machine

-If you are using a Linux machine (including VMs and WSL2) you first need to connect to the KU Leuven iRODS portal (https://{yourZone}.irods.icts.kuleuven.be) and please follow relevant instructions there as you will see more explicitly here:
+If you are using a Linux machine (including VMs and WSL2) you first need to connect to the KU Leuven iRODS portal (https://{yourZone}.irods.icts.kuleuven.be) and follow relevant instructions there:

 - Copy the snippet on the section 'iCommands Client on Linux' of the KU Leuven iRODS portal,

-- Open your terminal, paste and execute the copied snippet,
+- Open your terminal, paste and execute the copied snippet.

-- So that you will have created a temporary password that will expire 7 days later and once this password is expired, you will need to repeat whole procedure to be able reconnect to iRODS,

-- You can initiate an iRODS session in a secure way with the PRC by using the code snippet below.
+This way you will have created a temporary password that will expire 7 days later; once this password is expired, you will need to repeat whole procedure to be able reconnect to iRODS.
+You can initiate an iRODS session in a secure way with the PRC by using the code snippet below in your Python script or interactive session.

 ```py
 import os